kneemaa/github-action-rotate-aws-secrets/README.md

 #### OWNER_REPOSITORY
 - Required: ***True***
 - Description: The owner and repository name.
 For example, octocat/Hello-World.
-If being ran in the repo being updated, you can use `${{github.repository}}`
+If being ran in the repo being updated, you can use `${{github.repository}}`.
+Multiple repositories can be specified by a comma-separated list.

 #### GITHUB_ACCESS_KEY_NAME
 - Required: ***False***